passion-pixel/full-stack-starter-pack/README.md

 ## Overview

+Based off of Horizons Starter.
+Main differences between this and the Horizons Starter:
+- indents changed to 2 from 4
+- removed PropTypes validation

 This is a simple starter to get you up and running for React projects.
 This is intended to provide:

 * a lightweight webpack config (for development and production)